DeepakKumarDKN/Namestey-React/Laying The Foundation 08_08_23/Assignment/README.md

 Note:
 ----
-JSX solve our readibility issue because the code written in JSX is much mofre easy as compared to the code whch are written without JSX.
+JSX solve our readibility issue because the code written in JSX is much more easy as compared to the code whch are written without JSX.